codeschool/esprimatch/README.md

 })(code);
 ```

+###Predicates
-The other predicates shown here are `assignment` and `functionExpression`, each matching their
+The other predicates shown in the above example are `assignment` and `functionExpression`, each
-respective node types.
-Some predicates will accept values or other predicates as arguments.
-For,
+matching their respective node types.
+Some predicates will accept values or other predicates as
-example the `assignment` predicate will accept a left, right, and operator arguments, that match
+arguments.
+For, example the `assignment` predicate will accept a left, right, and operator
-against the node's left hand side, right hand side, and operator properties.
+arguments, that match against the node's left hand side, right hand side, and operator properties.

 By combining predicates and traversal calls, it's possible to construct a complex expression to find
 a specific node.
 For example, this will match a `for` statement that contains a method call to